oberocks/vainglory-base-stats/README.md

 ```

 ### Data Structure
-The structure of the JSON data is the vainglory.json file is as follows:
+The structure of the JSON data in the vainglory.json file is as follows:
 * items
 * heroes
   * slug